 His collection of radios of the 1930s and 40s is considered one of the best in the world.
 He is also an accredited professional photographer and his highly acclaimed reference books ‘Radio Days – Australian Bakelite Radios’ (2008) and ‘Deco Radio – The most beautiful radios ever made’ (2014) have confirmed radio as early examples of streamlining and modern industrial design.
 Peter is a Committee member of the Art Deco and Modernism Society of Australia and has lectured on design at Art Deco World Congresses and at the College of Fine Arts, New South Wales University.

 A highly respected dentist in Sydney, Peter is a Senior Clinical Lecturer in the Faculty of Dentistry, Sydney University and teaches clinical photography to undergraduates, dentists and specialists all over Australia and New Zealand.
+In 2013 he published A GUIDE TO STANDARD VIEWS, the first publication dedicated to clinical photogrpahy for general dentists.
 In 2016 he authored the textbook ‘Clinical Photography in Dentistry – A New Perspective’ (Quintessence USA) bringing his professional photographic skills to an international audience.
+In 2023 he has published A GUIDE TO DENTAL CLINICAL PHOTOGRAPHY, an 80 page primer covering camera systems, accessories, settings as well as standard views.
+He is a fellow of both the International College of Dentists and the Academy of Dentistry International.

 In 2001 he was honored by the Australian government, being made a Member of the Order of Australia (AM) for his international work in empowering people affected by Multiple Sclerosis.